BlacKnight-RH/ElectronAngularJSES6/README.md

 - Learn about Electron Packager: https://github.com/electron-userland/electron-packager

 - Learn about Gulp: http://gulpjs.com/

+- This post was very helpful in understanding Electron, Angular, and ES6: https://www.xplatform.rocks/2015/05/04/writing-an-electron-atom-shell-app-using-angular-and-es6/

 ## Prerequisites
 Before you can run this code locally on your system, you'll need to load the following software: